Uranium mines and mills waste

 The active decommissioning of the mill, tailings management area (TMA) and mining areas was completed between 2004 and 2006.
 Some infrastructure was left in place, allowing site monitoring to continue while allowing Orano Canada to maintain a full-time presence.

-Cameco Corporation currently holds a waste facility operating licence for the site.
+Cameco Corporation (Cameco) currently holds a waste facility operating licence for the site that is valid until May 31, 2025.

 Gunnar and Lorado